Updated: January 17, 2022

 In this way, you’ll start to develop the ability to read and understand the suttas independently.

-You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on their own.
+You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on your own.
 If so, congratulations!
 You’re reading the suttas!
 Feel free to drop the lectures if they cease being useful.
 That means you’ve “graduated”

 In case it’s useful for such referencing, here’s an index of the suttas by their Pāli name: